Home » Facts & FiguresNostalgia » 14 Classic Philippine Brands And Their Surprising Origins

 14 Classic Philippine Brands And Their Surprising Origins

-There’s a history behind everything, and this is especially true for Philippine products we’ve grown to love over the years.
+There’s a history behind everything, and this is especially true for Philippine brands and products we’ve grown to love over the years.
 Filipinos know them only by their brand names, oblivious to the fact that coming up with such names took creativity, serendipity, or both.

 For the third time, let’s rediscover some of the most fascinating “behind-the-scenes” stories that gave birth to well-loved classic Filipino brands.